Asymptotic behaviour of the fractional Heston model: Introduction

-In Section~\ref{sec:Model}, we introduce our fractional stochastic volatility model, and study its main properties.
+This paper is structured as follows: in Section~\ref{sec:Model}, we introduce the model and study its main properties.
 We in particular show that the characteristic function of the stock price is available in closed form.
 In Section~\ref{sec:Asymptotics}, we derive the main, probabilistic and financial, results of the paper, namely large deviations principles for rescaled versions of the log stock price process and the asymptotic behaviour of the implied volatility, both for short and for large maturities.
+In Section~\ref{sec:numerics} we provide several numerical examples.
 Section~\ref{sec:Proofs} contains the proofs of the main results, and we add a short reminder on large deviations in the appendix.